nature-of-code/noc-syllabus-S23/module03-osc/README.md

 ### Polar Coordinate Designs

 - You can use polar coordinates a variety of patterns derived from the points along the contours of a circle.
 Visualize your own pattern.
-Feel free to [start from any of these polar coordinate examples](#polar-coordinates).
+Feel free to [start from any of these polar coordinate examples](https://editor.p5js.org/codingtrain/collections/tkBBQAsUT).
-- You might also google "parametric equations" to find one not in the examples above like this [heart GIF](https://twitter.com/shiffman/status/1095764239665512453).
+- You might also google "parametric equations" to find one not in the examples above like this [heart curve](https://thecodingtrain.com/challenges/134-heart-curve)

 ### Angles and Forces

 - Create a simulation where objects are shot out of a cannon.
 Each object should experience a sudden force when shot (just once) as well as gravity (always present).
 Add rotation to the object to model its spin as its shot from the cannon.
-How realistic can you make it look? [example solution](https://editor.p5js.org/natureofcode/sketches/H1E3qk5Lz)
+How realistic can you make it look? [example cannon solution](https://editor.p5js.org/natureofcode/sketches/39hocOYUa)
 - Create a simulation of a vehicle that you can drive around the screen using the arrow keys: left arrow accelerates the car to the left, right to the right.
 The car should point in the direction it is currently moving.

 ### Pendulums and Springs